 What Is the Best Type of Disability Insurance?

 The best type of disability insurance depends on your individual needs and circumstances.
 Generally, it is best to purchase a policy that provides coverage for short-term and long-term disabilities.
-This will ensure you have coverage regardless of whether your disability is caused by illness or injury and how long it lasts.
+This will ensure coverage regardless of whether your disability is caused by illness or injury and how long it lasts.

 Group vs. Individual Disability Insurance